phaserjs/phaser/README.md

 * Loader.replaceInFileList wouldn't over-write the previous entry correctly, which caused the Loader.image overwrite parameter to fail (thanks basoko, fixes #493)
 * If the game was set to NO_SCALE and you swapped orientation, it would pause and resize, then fail to resize when you swapped back (thanks starnut, fixes #258)
 * Device no longer things a Windows Phone or Windows Tablet are desktop devices (thanks wombatbuddy, fixes #506)
+* Sound.onMarkerComplete event is now dispatched when a marker stops.
+See Sound.onLoop for a looping marker event (thanks registered99, fixes #500)

 TO DO: